uploadcare/react-widget/README.md

     alt="">
 </a>

-This is a component made to integrate [Uploadcare Widget][uc-feature-widget] into your React app easily; convenient props management and lazy loading are bundled.
+This component helps you integrate [Uploadcare Widget][uc-feature-widget] into your React app natively; props management and lazy loading are bundled.

 The component allows users to upload files from their devices, social media,